kazuhitoyokoi/pyodide/README.md

 After creating REST API to provide servic built Python Flask frame work, http request node in Node-RED can call the REST API.
 This example is Model Asset eXchange container.
 It provides AI services by container.
 Node-RED users can call the REST API through the http request node.

 - exec node
+Another method is the exec node to execute Python command directly.
+Before the execution of the command, user need to prepare the Python program in the local file system.
+This may be difficult to store

 ## New method using Pyodide